 Co-founded by Hannah Bertram and Kendall Nordin in 2005, the project has been staged 10 times in cities across the globe by artists living in places as far apart as Melbourne, Perth, Shanghai, Skagway, New York and Washington DC.

-Set up materials ready to begin making at 8am the following morning
+Bring in your materials and set up your space ready to begin making at 8am the following morning

 Hannah Bertram completed a PhD at VCA, University of Melbourne in 2018, and a Bachelor of Fine Art in 2003 and a Masters of Fine Art in 2005 at RMIT.
 The primary medium for her temporary decorative installations is dust, but her practice also includes site-responsive installations, drawing, video, performance and spoken word.